 OR

-(c) I recommend that the student be credited with the following RT as part of fulfilling the requirements set out in CoP 2.2.
+(c) I recommend that the student be credited with the following RT as part of fulfilling the requirements set out in the PGR Code of Practice section 9.7.
 This should be recorded as an exemption in the student’s PDLP.

 Signed Date